anthonyblackham/flexible-jekyll/_posts/2020-12-11-oregon-city-claim.markdown

 description: Mapping McLoughin's Oregon City Claim # (optional)
 img: oregon-city-claim-cover.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [oregon city, leaflet, qgis2web, historic, oregon, mcloughlin]
+tags: [oregon city, leaflet, qgis, qgis2web, historic, oregon, mcloughlin]
 ---

 Dr. John McLoughlin was born in Quebec in 1784, and found himself appointed superintendent of the Columbia District at the Hudson Bay Company in 1824 and subsequently laid a claim at Willamette Falls for the Hudson Bay company around 1829.
 McLoughlin had the claim [surveyed](https://www.oregonhistoryproject.org/articles/historical-records/mcloughlin-land-survey-claim-1843/#.X9OflNhKiUk) by J. M. Hudspeth in 1843.
 The claim was further was surveyed by Jesse Applegate in 1844 (when Oregon City was incorporated) and Robert Short in 1849 and recorded in [county records](http://cmap.clackamas.us/survey/SDImages/2S2E/31/0002.TIF) in 1850.